webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-doesnt-contain"></a>
 #### doesnt_contain:_foo_,_bar_,...

-The field under validation must be an array and must not contain any of the given parameter values.
-You can use `Rule::doesntContain` to construct:
+The field must be an array and must not contain any of the given parameter values.
+You can use `Rule::doesntContain` to construct it:

 ```php
 use support\validation\Rule;